hackclub/winter/PasinduDushan.md

 ## Summary

 I'm going to build a arduino CNC plotter machine.
 This machine will be made with 2 CD/DVD writers, arduino uno board, motor shileld driver and a lcd display.
 LCD Display can be used to identify the item currently drawing and the status of the drawing.
-Also I'll build a custom made dashboard to convert images to the machine understandable code because it's very hard for someone to do it if a user does not have some technical knowledge.
+I won't be following any guides when building this plotter machine because I have a good knowledge of arduino and I believe trying is the best thing.
+Also I'll build a custom dashboard to convert images to the machine understandable code because it's very hard for someone to do it if a user does not have some knowledge about g-code.

 ## Plan